pnnl/apt/OPTICS-APT/README.md

 *	Put pos file and range file (RRNG format) in the same folder as these scripts
 *	The main file ‘Cluster_Analysis_Main.py’ controls how the scripts run:
 	*	First section:
-		*	data_filename: filenames for input pos or txt file contains coordinate and m/z of each data point.
+		*	**data_filename**: filenames for input pos or txt file contains coordinate and m/z of each data point.
-		*	rng_filename: range file in the format of RRNG.
+		*	**rng_filename**: range file in the format of RRNG.
 		An example dataset name ‘test_simple_syn.pos’ and range file ‘test_simple_syn.rrng’ are provided.

 	*	Second section for clustering analysis:
-		*	Ion selection: defines what ion types will be used for cluster analysis.
+		*	**Ion selection**: defines what ion types will be used for cluster analysis.
 Options are explained in the script.
-		*	The eps is the maximum distance for searching minpts-th neighbor.
+		*	The **eps** is the maximum distance for searching minpts-th neighbor.
 It can be arbitrarily large for small system (< 5000 points) but becomes very inefficiency for large system.
 It should be slightly larger than largest value of minpts-th nearest neighbor distances in the dataset.
-		*	The minpts defines minimum number of neighbors for a point to be considered as core.
+		*	The **minpts** defines minimum number of neighbors for a point to be considered as core.
 It also smooths the reachability distance (RD) plot.
 An optimal minpts must be used to ensure a good quality of RD plot and sensitivity to small clusters.
 Experimentation with minpts is needed for unknown systems.
 For irradiated steels, a value between 10-50 is usually satisfactory.
-		*	The method: a string, determine which method for clustering, either ‘DBSCAN’ or ‘OPTICS-APT’.
+		*	The **method**: a string, determine which method for clustering, either ‘DBSCAN’ or ‘OPTICS-APT’.
-		*	min_cluster_size: min size of final clusters, below which will not be labeled noise.
+		*	**min_cluster_size**: min size of final clusters, below which will not be labeled noise.

 	*	Third section: Materials property section, currently not used.
 Saved for future automatic background estimation.
-		*	Rho: atomic density (#/nm3) of the matrix material.
+		*	**Rho**: atomic density (#/nm3) of the matrix material.
-		*	Det_eff: detector efficiency.
+		*	**Det_eff**: detector efficiency.
-		*	Con: solute concentration.
+		*	**Con**: solute concentration.

 	*	Forth section: Expert options for hierarchical clustering algorithm.
 There is no need to change those unless you understand what’s behind.
-		*	k: determine local maximum calculation by comparing with k neighbors to the left and right.
+		*	**k**: determine local maximum calculation by comparing with k neighbors to the left and right.
-		*	est_bg: estimated background RD.
+		*	**est_bg**: estimated background RD.
 Currently automatic selection not available.
 Will be implemented in future.
 It still can be used by manual input to filter data.
-		*	min_node_size: min size of node allowed.
+		*	**min_node_size**: min size of node allowed.
 Default to minpts.
-		*	significant_seperation: a value to determine when hierarchical node needs to be splited.
+		*	**significant_seperation:** a value to determine when hierarchical node needs to be splited.
 Default 0.75 works for most cases based on tests in original paper.
-		*	cluster_member_prob: a value determines the threshold for cluster membership in a RD hist using GMM. default 0.5.
+		*	**cluster_member_prob**: a value determines the threshold for cluster membership in a RD hist using GMM. default 0.5.
-		*	node_similarity: determine whether the child should replace current node.
+		*	**node_similarity**: determine whether the child should replace current node.
 Does not affect leaves too much, but will reduce hierarchies for simplicity.
 Default 0.9.

 	*	The fifth section: controls output and visualization.
-		*	output_filename: filename base for output, no extension.
+		*	**output_filename**: filename base for output, no extension.
-		*	save_file: save output files, like cluster_statistics, indexed pos, etc or not.
+		*	**save_file**: save output files, like cluster_statistics, indexed pos, etc or not.
-		*	show_visualization: show visualization or not.
+		*	**show_visualization**: show visualization or not.
-		*	show_background: show noise/matrix ions or not.
+		*	**show_background**: show noise/matrix ions or not.

 ## Instruction for output:

 Several files will be given as output after clustering:
-*	\*_ol_RD_CD.txt: a file contains the ordered list, reachability distance, and core distance from the OPTICS algorithm.
+*	**\*_ol_RD_CD.txt**: a file contains the ordered list, reachability distance, and core distance from the OPTICS algorithm.
-*	\*_cluster_stats.txt: statistics of clusters, their index, center of mass, radius of gyration, equivalent spherical radius, contained ions.
+*	**\*_cluster_stats.txt**: statistics of clusters, their index, center of mass, radius of gyration, equivalent spherical radius, contained ions.
-*	\*_clusters.pos or .txt: pos file for visualization clusters in IVAS.
+*	**\*_clusters.pos or .txt**: pos file for visualization clusters in IVAS.
 Replaced the m/z with cluster_id.
 Cluster_id is move up since IVAS does not allow -1 in range file, which represent noise in this algorithm.
-*	\*_clusters.rrng: range file for the corresponding pos to IVAS.
+*	**\*_clusters.rrng**: range file for the corresponding pos to IVAS.
-*	\*_log.txt: saved parameters used in the analysis.
+*	**\*_log.txt**: saved parameters used in the analysis.
-*	\*.cl: dumped snapshot of clustering class binary object.
+*	**\*.cl**: dumped snapshot of clustering class binary object.
 Can be used for debug purpose.
 Normally turned off and not output.